 The Areola Restoration Procedure is an advanced permanent makeup procedure to correct the color, size and shape of the nipple.
 This procedure is often considered the last step after major breast related surgeries including, breast reduction, mastectomies, breast reconstruction, and breast implants.
 Such procedures often result in imperfections in the areola or a complete removal of the nipple.
 This procedure gives women, and men, the choice of shape, size and color of the areola and recreates perfectly symmetrical and naturally colored nipples.

-For patients who have had their nipple removed through surgery, this procedures can use pigments and tints, to create an illusion of nipple protrusion with a realistic areola on a breast mound without additional the surgery.
-I can achieve a closer color match on a grafted areola, create symmetry, and diffuse the circular scar.
+For patients who have had their nipple removed through surgery, this procedures uses pigments and tints, to create an illusion of nipple protrusion with a realistic areola on a breast mound without additional the surgery.
+We can achieve a closer color match on a grafted areola, create symmetry, and diffuse the circular scar.